sjparsons/sjparsons.com/_posts/2019-08-22-remote-friendly-teams.md

 **Discussions and decisions from meetings are documented**

 Documenting decisions makes a place more remote-friendly, but it does more than that, it actually makes it better and more efficient for everyone.
-[Always be capturing](#)
+[Always be capturing](/2019/08/21/always-be-capturing).

 **Video conferencing is available and low-friction**